On subdirect products of type $FP_n$ of limit groups over Droms RAAGs: On the -Betti numbers and volume gradients of limit groups over Droms RAAGs and their subdirect products

 The goal of this section is to show that limit groups over coherent RAAGs are slow above dimension $1$.
 For that, we will use the work on \cite{Montse} and \cite{Montse2} about limit groups over coherent RAAGs.

 Let us recall some definitions that are needed to understand the results below.
 If $GX$ is a RAAG, the elements of $X$ are called the \emph{canonical generators} of $GX$.
 A \emph{non-exceptional surface} is a surface which is not a non-orientable surface of genus $1$, $2$ or $3$.
+We can use the following proposition to define graph towers over coherent RAAGs.

 \begin{proposition}\cite[Lemma 7.3]{Montse} Let $G$ be a coherent right-angled Artin group.
-A graph tower over $G$ of height $0$ is a coherent RAAG $H$ which is obtained from $G$ by extending centralisers of canonical generators of $G$.
+A graph tower over $G$ of height $0$ is a coherent RAAG $H$ which is obtained from $G$ by extending centralizers of canonical generators of $G$.

 A graph tower over $G$ of height $\geq 1$ can be obtained as a free product with amalgamation, where the edge group is a free abelian group, one of the vertex groups is a graph tower over $G$ of lower height and the other vertex group is either free abelian, or the direct product of a free abelian group and the fundamental group of a non-exceptional surface. \end{proposition}